fragcolor-xyz/shards/docs/docs/how-to/build-shards.md

     You can check if the path has been set correctly by using the command `cargo` in the MinGW terminal.
 If done correctly, a wall of text starting with “Rust’s package manager” will appear.
 Otherwise, you will get the error “cargo: command not found”.

-Next, input the command `ninja shards` to build the .exe file.
+Next, input the `ninja` command below to build the .exe file.
 This might take a few minutes, so feel free to take a coffee break while waiting!

 === "Command"

     ```
-    ninja shards
+    ninja -C Debug shards
     ```

 === "Output"

     ```
+    ninja: Entering directory `Debug'
     [0/2] Re-checking globbed directories...
     [1/876] Creating directories for 'sdl_a'
     .